LoopKit/loopdocs/docs/faqs/apple-health-faqs.md

 If you look at your Health glucose readings, you'll notice the Loop icon for the last 3 hours and the Dexcom icon for times earlier than that.

-All other CGM are reported with the Loop icon and there is no transition after 3 hours.
+All other CGM readings are reported with the Loop icon and there is no transition after 3 hours.

 You may also notice that the Dexcom numbers get smoothed out.
 For example, the Dexcom readings, when they first are read from the transmitter may bounce up and down a bit.
 The Dexcom app will retrospectively smooth the numbers, changing what is displayed in their app compared to the original reading.
 The last 3 hours of data from Loop does not show that smoothing - it reports the value sent by the transmitter.
 If you suspect a sensor is not behaving well, check the Loop glucose plots compared to the Dexcom plots to assist in your evaluation.
 It might be time to confirm glucose with a fingerstick meter as well.